-- 5.5 For Emission Point AA-001, the permittee shall comply with the following recordkeeping requirements outlined in paragraphs (a) through (c): - (a) The permittee shall keep records of all maintenance performed on the flare in order to operate the flare in accordance with the manufacturer's recommendation. - (b) The permittee shall maintain hourly records of the thermocouple or equivalent device output demonstrating the presence of a flame whenever the flare is in operation.
-The permittee shall maintain records of all visual observations, the nature and cause of any visible emissions, any corrective action(s) taken, the date and time when visual observations were conducted and any corrective action(s) was taken.
+- 5.5 For Emission Point AA-001, the permittee shall comply with the following recordkeeping requirements outlined in paragraphs (a) through (d): - (a) The permittee shall keep records of all maintenance performed on the flare in order to operate the flare in accordance with the manufacturer's recommendation. - (b) The permittee shall maintain hourly records of the thermocouple or equivalent device output demonstrating the presence of a flame whenever the flare is in operation or operate an auto-ignition system.
+If the permittee is complying with the flame detection requirement using the visual observation requirement, the permittee shall maintain records in log form which document the date and time of the observation, who conducted the observation, presence or absence of a flame, and what, if any, corrective actions were taken.

-(c) The permittee shall maintain records of the required field gas analysis performed to determine the net heating value of the gas being combusted.
+- (c) The permittee shall maintain records of all visual observations, the nature and cause of any visible emissions, any corrective action(s) taken, the date and time when visual observations were conducted and any corrective action(s) was taken. - (d) The permittee shall maintain records of the required field gas analysis performed to determine the net heating value of the gas being combusted.

 - 5.6 For Emission Point AA-002, the permittee shall demonstrate initial compliance with the fugitive emission standards for each collection of fugitive emissions components at a well site by complying with the requirements of paragraphs (a) through (e) below.
 The initial compliance period begins upon initial startup and ends no later than one (1) year after the initial startup date.
-The initial compliance period may be less than one full year. - (a) The permittee shall develop a fugitive emissions monitoring plan as required in Condition 3.9. - (b) The permittee shall conduct an initial monitoring survey as required in Condition 3.9(a). - (c) The permittee shall maintain the records specified in Condition 5.8 - (d) The permittee shall repair each identified source of fugitive emissions for each affected facility as required in Condition 3.12. - (e) The permittee shall submit the initial annual report for each collection of fugitive emissions components at a well site as required in Condition 6.4.
+The initial compliance period may be less than one full year. - (a) The permittee shall develop a fugitive emissions monitoring plan as required in Condition 3.10. - (b) The permittee shall conduct an initial monitoring survey as required in Condition 3.10(a). - (c) The permittee shall maintain the records specified in Condition 5.8 - (d) The permittee shall repair each identified source of fugitive emissions for each affected facility as required in Condition 3.13. - (e) The permittee shall submit the initial annual report for each collection of fugitive emissions components at a well site as required in Condition 6.4.